Plugin components

 NameTypeDefaultDescription

-columnsArray<Record<string, unknown>>[]Tabulator column definitions.
+columnsArray<Record<string, unknown>>[]Tabulator column definitions (reactive after mount).

 dataunknown[][]Row data.

 optionsRecord<string, unknown>undefinedExtra Tabulator options merged over { columns, data }.
+Mount-only.

 heightstringundefinedTable height.
+Mount-only.

 Emits